dogweather/forkful/content/en/kotlin/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string involves converting text into a Date object.
-This operation is fundamental for applications that interact with dates entered by users or sourced from external datasets, allowing for easy manipulation and formatting according to needs.

 ## How to:
 Kotlin supports date parsing through the `java.time` package, introduced in Java 8.
 Here's a simple approach using `LocalDateTime` and a specific pattern: